Maj18/MiniDNAseqTool/README.md

 **Usage:**

-* The toolbox source code is in file "my_bio_module.py", to use the toolbox, one can refer to the example in file "using_bio_modules.py".
+* To use the toolbox, one can refer to the example in file "using_bio_modules.py".